krolow/cv/README.md

 **Stack:** PHP, CakePHP

 ### Backend developer - Wvtrês (November 2005 - January 2008)
-Working in several web site for local business, using CakePHP and Template Power.
+Working on several web site for local businesses, using CakePHP and Template Power.

 I got involved in the development of more than 20 websites a long of this time, most of the jobs are related with custom CMS creations to attend the customer needs.

 Challenges

 - CMS platform for large horse creators (Cavalos Crioulos), by integrating their offline data to the web;
-- CMS to create multi tenant sites containing: photo album, news, articles, blogs, etc...
+- CMS to create multi-tenant sites containing: photo albums, news, articles, blogs, etc...

 **Stack:** PHP 4, CakePHP, Javascript, Template Power